Do Spatial Descriptors Improve Multi-DoF Finger Movement Decoding from HD sEMG?: Materials and Methods

 \paragraph{Spatial-Domain parameters} We assessed spatial aggregation effects by varying the block size from $1 \times 1$ (single-channel) to $8 \times 8$ (full-grid).
 We also evaluated the impact of spatial sub-sampling by varying the step size $e$ between 1 and 6.

-\paragraph{Temporal-Domain parameters} Next, we examined temporal processing parameters to analyze how signal integration and sequence structure influence decoding.
-We investigated the effect of temporal integration by varying the window length $L$ from 100 to 500~ms in increments of 50~ms. During the regression modeling stage, we incorporated temporal dependencies by varying the number of consecutive samples per input sequence $n_{\text{win}}$ between 1 and 10.
-We generated time-windowed sequences by applying a sliding window to the HD sEMG features and the corresponding joint angle signals, before shuffling the training data.
-Each window contained $n_{\text{win}}$ consecutive samples, which we flattened and concatenated to form the feature vector $X \in \mathbb{R}^{n_{\text{win}} \cdot n_{\text{feat}}}$ and the target vector $y \in \mathbb{R}^{n_{\text{win}} \cdot n_{\text{out}}}$.
-The sliding window was advanced by one sample to maximize overlap between consecutive sequences.
-By varying $n_{\text{win}}$, we systematically captured temporal dependencies at multiple time scales, from short-term fluctuations to longer contextual dynamics in the EMG–kinematic relationship.
-After generating predictions, we reconstructed the time series by sequentially concatenating the last prediction of each window, preserving the temporal structure of the original signals while enabling supervised learning with fixed-size input–output pairs.
+\paragraph{Temporal-Domain parameters} We investigated the effect of temporal integration by varying the window length $L$ from 100 to 500~ms in increments of 50~ms. To incorporate temporal dependencies during regression, we varied the number of consecutive samples per input sequence $n_{\text{win}}$ from 1 to 10, constructing feature vectors $X \in \mathbb{R}^{n_{\text{win}} \cdot n_{\text{feat}}}$ and target vectors $y \in \mathbb{R}^{n_{\text{win}} \cdot n_{\text{out}}}$ via a sliding window advanced by one sample.
+Predictions were reconstructed by concatenating the last prediction of each window to preserve the temporal structure of the original signals.